Fraud Awareness

 If any suspicious activity happens to occur, Falcon Fraud will immediately contact you to verify or deny the suspicious charge.
 By utilizing Falcon Fraud, the risk of credit and debit card fraud is greatly reduced for all Magnifi Financial cardholders.

-Please note, you will be asked to verify your identity by providing the last 4 digits of your Social Security Number and the zip code on your account associated with the debit or credit card in question.
+Please note: You will be asked to verify your identity by providing the last 4 digits of your Social Security Number and the zip code on your account associated with the debit or credit card in question.

 Falcon SMS/Text Alerts are only sent between the hours of 8:00 a.m. and 9:00 p.m. in the local cardholder’s time zone.